 When your arranging contents insurance, it's a good idea to work out how much the things you own are worth by:

-• Making a list of all the items you want to be covered and how much they cost.
+• Making a list of all the items you want to cover and how much they cost.

 • Use the total to decide how much cover you need.